Zail Singh: Chief Minister of Punjab (1972–77)

 Singh introduced a scheme for life-long pension for participants in India’s independence movement.
-In 1974 Singh repatriated the remains of Udham Singh from the United Kingdom which were then taken in a procession to Punjab, cleverly utilizing the media attention and popular interest in it to burnish his credentials.
+In 1974, he repatriated the remains of Udham Singh from the United Kingdom which were then taken in a procession to Punjab, cleverly utilising the media attention and popular interest in it to burnish his credentials.
 The remains were cremated in Sunam with full state honours and Singh himself lit the funeral pyre.
 He also took to honouring the legacy of Bhagat Singh, declaring a gazetted holiday on his birthday, converting his ancestral home at Khatkar Kalan into a museum and honouring his mother with the title of ‘Punjab Mata’.

-He was also responsible for getting the Department of Electronics to establish the Semiconductor Complex Limited at Mohali in 1974 overriding their preferred choice of Madras.
+He was also responsible for getting the Department of Electronics to establish the Semiconductor Complex Limited at Mohali in 1974 overriding their preferred choice of Madras (now Chennai).
 This was India’s first semiconductor fabricating unit.
-It became operational in 1983 and manufactured integrated chips using American knowhow.
+It became operational in 1983 and manufactured integrated chips using American know-how.
 In 1975, Singh introduced a reservation of fifty per cent of jobs for Valmikis and Mazhabi Sikhs under the quota of jobs reserved for the scheduled castes.
-The move aimed to consolidate the dalit vote behind the Congress Party and enhanced his own standing amongst them.
+The move aimed to consolidate the dalit vote behind the Congress party and enhanced his own standing among them.

 Following the imposition of the Emergency of 1975, Singh zealously implemented the policies of Sanjay Gandhi’s five point program.
-The national population policy with its focus on compulsory sterilization was implemented often through coercive steps of the police and administration.
-Singh was forced to implement the policy, in part, to retain favour with Sanjay Gandhi, whom he had once described as his savior, and to stave off the challenge to his leadership from other Congress leaders of Punjab, notably Mohinder Singh Gill who was the party’s president.
+The national population policy with its focus on compulsory sterilisation was implemented often through coercive steps of the police and administration.
+Singh was forced to implement the policy, in part, to retain favour with Sanjay Gandhi, whom he had once described as his saviour, and to stave off the challenge to his leadership from other Congress leaders of Punjab, notably Mohinder Singh Gill who was the party’s president.